-Food Pantry — The food pantry is in need of non-perishable food items especially soup in addition to laundry and dish detergent.
+Food Pantry — The food pantry is in need of non-perishable food items in addition to tooth paste, tooth brushes and laundry and dish detergent.

 Every Presbyterian Church pays a Per Capita Apportionment each year to help cover administrative and missional costs of Presbytery, Synod and General Assembly.
 This year, the Per Member apportionment is $43.51.
 Every member is encouraged to cover their apportionment.
 Envelopes are located in your envelope box and in the pew pockets, simply mark your check Per Capita and place it in the offering plate or send it to the office.
 Thank you for this additional gift!

 Equal Exchange fair trade coffee will now be sold after church in fellowship hall each Sunday.
 This is NOT a money maker for the church.
 Purchasing this coffee will help small farmers in Nicaragua.
 This is the coffee you have been drinking at church for the last month, so if you like it, consider purchasing some!
 Coffee will be $7.00 a bag, and there will be several to choose from!
 You can pay with cash or check.
 Make checks payable to Fairmont and put “coffee” in the memo line.
 There will be a basket next to the coffee, so you can just put your payment in there when you get your coffee.
 Delicious as well as making a difference…win-win!!